 Tours begin in mid-May and run through mid-November.
 Permits are required to enter the refugium so advance reservations are required.

 This city was one of experiment, constructed to show how urban conditions could be improved while minimizing destructive impact of the earth.

 The original site was intended to house over 5,000 people but lack of funding lead to the problem.
-Right now the population varies 50 – 150 people – there is a 5-story visitor center, gift shop and cafe, a community swimming pool, apartment residences, storefronts, and an outdoor amphitheater.
-Students will visit from around the world to participate in workshops.
+Right now the population varies – 50 to 150 people.
+There is a 5-story visitor center, gift shop and cafe, a community swimming pool, apartment residences, storefronts, and an outdoor amphitheater.
+Students often visit from around the world to participate in workshops.

 Visit by heading North of Phoenix on 1-17, exit on 262 in Mayer.
 They are open 9 – 5, Monday through Saturday and 11 – 5 p.m. on Sundays.
 They are closed on major holidays.

-Arizona has LOTS of cliff dwelling ruins – this is just another one to add to your list!
+Arizona has lots of cliff dwelling ruins – this is just another one to add to your list!
 Back in 1100 CE to 1250 CE, the Sinagua people of Arizona were a pre-Columbian people who lived in Walnut Canyon and built 80 dwellings beneath the ledges of limestone.
-They ran a trading empire that extended to Central America — but for reasons we don’t know, they abandoned their community in Walnut Canyon.
-You can, however, still visit the ancient cliff dwelling ruins – as they are a protected national monument.
+They ran a trading empire that extended to Central America.
+For reasons we don’t know, they abandoned their community in Walnut Canyon.
+You can, however, still visit the ancient cliff dwelling ruins, as they are a protected national monument.